 When comparing a horizontal machining center vs. a vertical machining center, horizontal options are better for chip evacuation.
 They can produce greater throughput because of the ease of chip removal.

-Horizontal machining centers are a sturdier option than vertical machining centers.
+A Horizontal machining center is a sturdier option than vertical machining centers.
 They typically have a rigid box-way design that offers additional durability.
 Thanks to this structure, a horizontal machining center can often provide improved damping and increased rigidity for greater accuracy.
 Its durability allows for less wear and tear on the machine, further reducing costs and providing more reliability.

 While horizontal machining centers are not as precise as vertical mills, they can still deliver outstanding accuracy.